alextaujenis/RBD_Timer/README.md

     Timer timer;

 ##setTimeout(value)
 Provide an unsigned long value to change how long the timer will run (in milliseconds).
-This can be done inside of setup() or called at runtime to change the value on the fly.
+This can be done inside of setup() or also inside of loop() to change the value at runtime.

     timer.setTimeout(5000);